 Here are some unforgettable places not to be missed when visiting the Island:

-- Les chutes du Carbet amazing waterfalls in Capesterre-Belle-Eau
+- The amazing waterfalls Les chutes du Carbet located in Capesterre-Belle-Eau

-- Les roches gravées an archeological park in Trois-Rivières
+- Les roches gravées which is an archeological park in Trois-Rivières

 - Bologne the rum distillery in Basse-Terre